proxy-request Action

 The HTTP method and the request body are taken as-is from the client request.
 Cookie, Authorization and any hop-by-hop header fields like Connection will be dropped automatically, the remaining header fields will be sent upstream.

-The response body is written into fit://request/content/main where it can be directly accessed with the or the .
-Additional information about the response, such as headers and status code can be found in the .
+The response body is written into fit://request/content/main where it can be directly accessed with the body or the content function.
+Additional information about the response, such as headers and status code can be found in the $upstream variable.

 Usage

-Just like an ordinary the proxy-request can be configured using a with the following properties:
+Just like an ordinary request the proxy-request can be configured using a JSON template with the following properties:

 origin